thehanlab/dynamicLM/README.md

 time points (`LMs`) are set as every year between 0 and 3 years to train the model.

-We will consider constant and linear landmark interactions (`func_covars`) with the covariates and linear effects from the landmarks themselves (`func_LMs`).
+We will consider constant and linear landmark interactions with the covariates (given in `func_covars`) and linear effects from the landmarks (`func_LMs`).
 The covariates that should have these landmark interactions are given in `LMcovars`.

     w <- 5
     LMs <- seq(0,3,by=1)